Pollution of the sea by plastic garbage

-that this significant problem had been shadowed by the latest
+significant problem has been overshadowed by the various Climate

 greenhouse gas emissions.

-the greenhouse effect is the pollution of the sea by plastic garbages.
+the greenhouse effect is the pollution of the sea by plastic garbage.

-It is evident that merely observing rivers, lakes, and seasides of
+It is evident that merely observing rivers, lakes, and seashores of

-many countries allow us to be aware of the magnitude of the
+many countries allows us to be aware of the magnitude of the

 disaster, particularly if we take into consideration that what we can